Last Updated on May 22, 2023 by Dr Gustavo Assatourians DDS

 While COVID-19 can affect multiple organs in the body, including the kidneys and liver, the main cause of mortality is due to the infectious ability of SARS-CoV-2 against the respiratory tract, leading to pneumonia.
 With unfolding information about COVID-19 infection, it has become clear that it may have an impact on oral health as well and oral health has a huge impact on the general health of an individual.
 Recent research has found that the presence of gum diseases can be associated with severe COVID-19 outcomes and several other medical conditions.
 It is important to know gum and oral health diseases to understand the connecting link between oral health and increased risk of COVID-19 complications in the body.

-Gum diseases constitute a common type of dental condition that affects the supporting structures of the teeth such as the gum tissues and the bones surrounding the teeth.
+Gum disease constitute a common type of dental condition that affects the supporting structures of the teeth such as the gum tissues and the bones surrounding the teeth.
 They are grouped as chronic inflammatory diseases characterized by the presence of swelling and bleeding in gums and bone destroying periodontal tissues and eventual tooth loss.

 Diseases of gum and supporting structures are different from tooth decay in terms that they cause holes in the bones that support the roots of the teeth whereas tooth decay causes the formation of cavities and increased sensitivity in the teeth. diseases of gums and the supporting structures of teeth are fairly common in the general population and are commonly caused by negligence, improper oral hygiene practices, and ignored oral care guidelines by dental healthcare professionals.